Progressive supranuclear palsyDementia - nuchal dystonia; Richardson-Steele-Olszewski syndrome; Palsy - progressive supranuclear

 Parkinson disease causes certain brain cells to die.
 These are the cells that help control movement and coordination.
 The disease leads to shaking ...

 It involves damage to many cells of the brain.
 Many areas are affected, including the part of the brainstem where cells that control eye movement are located.
-Also affected is an area of the brain that controls steadiness when you walk.
+The area of the brain that controls steadiness when you walk is also affected.
 The frontal lobes of the brain are also affected, leading to personality changes.

 The cause of the damage to the brain cells is unknown.
-The disease gets worse over time.
+PSP gets worse over time.

 The disorder is most often seen in people over 60 years old, and is somewhat more common in men.